October 10, 2014

 - High-quality commercial food

-Are you prepared to spend as much as several hundred dollars a year on your new friend, particularly if you incur veterinary costs because your rat needs to be treated for a common condition like mites or requires emergency veterinary care?
+You may need to spend as much as several hundred dollars a year on your new friend, including veterinary fees if your rat needs to be treated for a common condition such as mites or requires emergency veterinary care.

-Are you willing to arrange care for your rat when you go on vacation?
+Are you willing to arrange for a pet sitter to care for your rat when you go on vacation?

 Rats are social animals who need the companionship of other rats.
 Preventing a solitary rat from becoming lonely and bored is a tall order, even for someone committed to spending a significant amount of time with his animal every day.

 Some people are allergic to rats.
-Symptoms can include respiratory problems, or more commonly, skin reactions such as rashes.
-These allergies can be a reaction to dander (dead skin cells), saliva, and/or urine.
-Certain types of bedding such as hay and wood shavings can also cause allergies.
+Symptoms can include respiratory problems or, more commonly, skin reactions such as rashes.
+These allergies can be a reaction to dander (dead skin cells), saliva and/or urine.
+If you aren't allergic to your rat, you may be allergic to certain types of bedding, such as hay or wood shaving.

 If you've never lived with a rat, test the waters by visiting a household that includes one or spend time handling adoptable rats at your local humane society (you might meet your new best friend in the process).

 Rats live an average of two-and-a-half to three years.
-If you can't make a long commitment to a pet, their relatively short lifespan may be appealing.
+If you can't make a long-term commitment to a pet, a rat's relatively short lifespan may be appealing.

 On the other hand, if you have young children and aren't prepared for them to experience the death of a pet, you may prefer a longer-lived animal.